Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

 CBT is based on the idea that anxiety disorders, like other mental health conditions, are partly caused by distorted, illogical, or unrealistic thoughts.
 The goal of CBT is to help individuals develop skills to independently identify, interrupt, and correct these dysfunctional beliefs and thoughts, enabling them to respond more appropriately to different situations.

-Key elements of CBT for GAD include:
+Key elements of CBT for anxiety treatment include:

 - Psychoeducation: Teaching patients about the nature of anxiety and its mechanisms.